 NGO’s, by and large, bring with them a particular kind of political practice since they are often driven not from the bottom up, by the mandate of ‘the grassroots’, as democratically representative and accountable, but are professional groupings with particular interests, with paid officials, and often times accountable to the concerns of donor funding upon whom they are dependent, most of which originates in the metropoles of Europe and North America.
 This is not say that there is not considerable variation, or that many NGO’s take as their interest advocacy work related to the needs of marginalized, disadvantaged or vulnerable categories in a society.
 NGO’s are thus accountable, but not necessarily to the constituency they claim or seek to represent.

 In the case of IY, the lesson was that the external organizations, from the Houtbay residents in the middle and upper class houses, to those who recently drove through with their placards saying “No to Xenophobia”, did little to work with and through the local organizations, and to support the slow, less visible day to day work that those who live there are doing.
-The kind of organizing that recognizes that neighbour will have to live with neighbour.
+The kind of organizing that recognizes that neighbor will have to live with neighbor.
 That recognizes that the message of love and tolerance struggles to find traction if not accompanied by a political struggle against the structural violence that places vulnerable people in vulnerable situations, an leads them to do awful things to each other sometimes, locked together as they are in this cheek by jowl poverty.
 And alongside the inequality, now the highest in the world.
 It can only be a myopic middle class sensibility that does not see that this violence will continue to find its other in the closest and the weakest, for now.
 But that that actual violence is also symbolic and a manifestation of a kind of politics, a kind that cares less about the formal institutions of parliamentary constitutional democracy, less about the uproar and outrage of the very small but dominant bourgeois civil society of us, the chattering classes.

 My point then is not that we must not act or do or feel compassion, empathy and even outrage.
 But it is about being self aware too.
 When we speak out, and speak loudest, we are silencing many others.
 So before we rush to speak out, perhaps a different kind of ethical political gesture is necessary.
 A speaking to, rather than a speaking out.
 A dialogue with, rather than a diatribe against, a listening rather than a lecture.
 From this kind of gesture we might then able to do good by not acting against, but by acting with, in concert, in community that is less about a distinction between us and them, and more and more about simply Us; an inclusive identity rather than exclusive one.